bergercookie/bergercookie.github.io/_posts/2019-05-18-daily-workflow.md

 of installing more recent versions ([linuxbrew](http://linuxbrew.sh/), [Ubuntu PPAs](https://launchpad.net/ubuntu/+ppas)) and hey, you can always compile stuff from source if the previous don't work for you :wink:

 [^ros-ps]: Don't know what ROS is?
 Google it or wait for me to write an article on its latest version `ROS2`.

 ## Vim/Neovim

-There is a gazillion of articles on how to ... properly use vim or what to put in your `vimrc` so I'm going to keep it short here.
+There is a gazillion of articles on how to use vim or what to put in your `vimrc` so I'm going to keep it short here.

 Here are some of the plugins that I use on a daily basis and I'm confident have boosted my editing efficiency significantly.
 Refer to the corresponding